 Here is the link to the location for Los Angeles, California based on Instagram’s photos.

-Location scouting can get hard, especially after being a photographer for a long time.
+Location scouting can be hard, especially after taking photos for a long time.
 Just never forget to continue exploring and finding new things to photograph and document.
+Discover popular photography destinations around the world.